 Once published – share the love!

-Don’t rely on just the blog to spread the word when published!
-Make sure you’ve made it easy for your team to get on social media and tag everyone involved.
+When published, don’t rely on just the blog to spread the word!
+Ensure you’ve made it easy for your team to get on social media and tag everyone involved.

-Always thank the blog – whether it’s in the comments, on social media or an email.
+Always thank the blog – whether in the comments, on social media or an email.

 Your brand

-As venues, you may frequently get requests to collaborate on shoots, remember – only say yes to those suppliers that are right for you and your business and make sure the styled shoot vision marries with your own ideal client.
+As venues, you may frequently receive requests to collaborate on shoots.
+Remember, only say yes to those suppliers who are right for you and your business, and ensure the styled shoot vision matches your ideal client.

-If it doesn’t, it’s OK to politely pass.
+If it doesn’t, it’s OK to pass politely.

 Some lessons learnt…